carolynponce/Bb-AdminResources/README.md

 ## Notice

 The Blackboard Administrator Resources Repository is an organic project to help share resources among Blackboard Administrators.
-As resources are found, they will be listed here.

 [Create a Pull Request](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request) to contribute content to the Repository.